microsoft/botframework-solutions/docs/_docs/skills/tutorials/add-prebuilt-skill/1-intro.md

 ### Scenario

-Add any of the sample [Skills]({{site.repo}}/tree/master/skills/csharp) provided in the Bot Framework Solutions repository to your Virtual Assistant.
+Add any of the sample [Skills](https://github.com/microsoft/botframework-skills/tree/main/skills/csharp) provided in the Bot Framework Skills repository to your Virtual Assistant.
 The Skills are only available in C# at this time but these can be added to a TypeScript based assistant.